We tolerate low-level living because the work necessary to pull ourselves up feels overwhelming and unachievable.

 See above and then EAT BETTER FOOD.

-A couple of weeks ago at the end of a conversation with my best friends, “Love you bro!” and I meant it.
+A couple of weeks ago at the end of a conversation with my best friend, I said, “Love you bro!” and I meant it.

-Here’s the deal, lots of guys that stuff to each other these days, except we never have really.
+Here’s the deal, lots of guys say that stuff to each other these days, except we never really mean it.
 It felt good because, in the sincerest way possible, I do love him.

 On everything, every time.